MY ACADEMIC CV

 DATA PROGRAMMING & IT

 I am a keen data scientist, and fully intend to never stop learning.
-I'm a confident R user with proficiency in a range of statistical models including linear and non-linear mixed models, geographically weighted regression and Bayesian hierarchical models.
-I'm also proficient in using Matlab, ArcGIS, QGIS, and am an advocate for Github for version control.
+I'm a highly skilled R user with proficiency in a range of statistical models including linear and non-linear mixed models, high level spatial analysis and Bayesian hierarchical models.
+I'm also proficient in using Google Earth Engine, Matlab, ArcGIS, QGIS, and am an advocate for Github for version control.

 Science communication is a particular passion of mine.
 I have presented posters and talks at multiple international meetings, given talks on my research to public groups and dabbled in science journalism.
+I am a skilled audio editor and podcast host and have been working to develop a podcast all about the life of researchers conducting fieldwork in remote Arctic sites.
 I believe comedy is a great untapped resource in science communication, and have won three Science Slam competitions by incorporating stand-up comedy into my research communication.

 TEACHING & MENTORING